-2.Patients can have received prior PARP inhibitor and antiangiogenic therapy with bevacizumab, but there must be a > 6 month interval since treatment.
+2.Patients can have received prior PARP inhibitor and antiangiogenic therapy, but there must be a > 6 month interval since treatment.

 3.Measurable disease by RECIST Version 1.1 performed in past 4 weeks.
 At least one lesion, not previously irradiated, that can be accurately measured at baseline as ≥ 10 mm in the longest diameter (except lymph nodes which must have short axis ≥ 15 mm) with computed tomography (CT) or magnetic resonance imaging (MRI) and which is suitable for accurate repeated measurements.

 7.Life expectancy > 12 weeks in terms of disease related mortality.